score-json/json/TSF/trustable/assertions/TA-Indicators.md

 * Are there gaps or trends in the data?

-    Answer:  There are no data.
+    Answer:  There are no data where gaps or trends could be identified.

 * If there are gaps or trends, are they analysed and addressed?